Mass in E Minor – “Mass of the Divine Song”

 Here are some notes.
 More will be found on each movement’s page.

 “Mass” is the name for the Catholic Church service celebrated daily around the world.
 Several prayers are recited at all masses.
 When a composer sets these common prayers to music, that setting is also called a “Mass.”
-Some masses are set music to be used during a mass, the church service, while others are set purely for concert purposes.
-These help set the proper mood for each part of the service.
+Some masses are set music to be used during a mass, the church service.
+This helps set the proper mood for each part of the service.

 The present “Mass in E Minor” by Kevin Weed was written to be a concert work.
 This new dramatic music gives the listener a chance to re-examine the words that are recited every week, or every day, and contemplate their meanings in a particular, and perhaps in a new light.